 Quality construction, good materials.

-With a hook beneath the caps that you have to get to, you could detach those key-caps and replace them with others.
+With a hook beneath the caps that you have to get to, you can detach those keycaps and replace them with others.

-Floss mod is available for the Type M to make the keyboard a little more quiet but because it is a mechanical keyboard afterall it will still emit noises.
+Floss mod is available for the Type M to make the keyboard a little more quiet.
+However, since it's still a mechanical keyboard, it will be noisy.
 This keyboard will not be appreciated in the office.